 Fareham Borough Council has adopted a Deputation Scheme for all its committee meetings which form the Council's Committee Structure.
 The scheme allows anyone currently living, working or studying in the Borough to speak on a specific topic which falls within the Council's powers and functions.
 In the case of the Planning Committee the topic must relate to an item for discussion on the agenda for that meeting.
 This page outlines the guidelines and rules for speaking at a Planning Committee meeting.

 Planning Committee meetings are held once a month and usually take place in the Collingwood Room attended by 9 Councillors.
 Further information about our Planning Committee meetings, including a full list of meetings dates can be found here: Planning Committee Meetings.

-In order to make a deputation you must formally notify us in writing.
+In order to make a deputation you must formally apply to us in writing.
 This can be done via email, by post, completing a form at the Civic Offices or by completing this online form: Deputation Request.
+We require a deputation request to be submitted to Democratic Services by noon 3 working days before the meeting.
+For example, if the meeting is to be held on a Wednesday afternoon, your application to make a deputation must be received by noon on Friday the week before.
+If you are providing a deputation in writing, these must be received separately to you application to speak, by noon the day before the meeting.
 Once your request has been received, you will receive information confirming receipt and advising you of the meeting venue and the time you should attend.

 Deputations can be made in person, or as a written statement which will be circulated to members of the Planning Committee prior to the meeting.